inko-lang/website/source/news/static-typing-pattern-matching-and-inkos-self-hosting-compiler.html.md

 }
 ```

-But this does not compile when using the `Any` trait:
+This does not compile when using the `Any` trait:

 ```inko
 def example(message: Any) {